snesin/jcade/README.markdown

     // eventData    : (optional) data to be passed to event
     // eventHandler : the function to execute when the element is removed
     $(element).destroy([ eventData,]  eventHandler);

+### `factoryOptions` Properties

+The behavior of the `uiFactory` method can be altered by passing a `factoryOptions` object as the last parameter.

+    // finder      : a function that returns the class to instantiate, which will be passed
+    //               the options and element
+    // reverseArgs : false, pass options,element when instantiating (default)
+    //               true, pass element,options when instantiating
+    // optionsAttr : format of the HTML attribute name containing JSON options for the
+    //               instatiation by default '*:options" where the * will first be
+    //               replaced by the class name, then by the full class path
+    // noExisting  : false, instantiate classes for elements already on the page (default)
+    //               true, do not instantiate classes for elements already on the page

 ## Supported browsers